Lisa Rinna Too Dramatic For ‘RHOBH’? Viewers Want Her Gone!

 A post shared by Lisa Rinna (@lisarinna) on

 “PLEEEEEASE do not re-sign freaking Rinna next season.
 Her story?
 Non-existent.
 Her interactions with the others?
-FFWD Lisa Rinna #RHOBH,” one viewer wrote about Lisa, who clearly rattled some feathers during Tuesday’s episode of The Real Housewives of Beverly Hills.
+FFWD Lisa Rinna #RHOBH,” one viewer wrote about Lisa, who clearly ruffled some feathers during Tuesday’s episode of The Real Housewives of Beverly Hills.

-Some people actually thought that Lisa Rinna was ruining The Real Housewives of Beverly Hills and that the show was worse because she was on it.
+Some people actually thought Lisa Rinna was ruining The Real Housewives of Beverly Hills and that the show was worse because she was on it.

 “I can’t believe they keep her on the show?
 Why because she is ruining show for me!
 I feel sick after show,” another viewer shared on Twitter, and a third viewer questioned whether Rinna was really mentally stable, writing, “Wow, definitely something wrong with Rinna.
 Same w/ ErikaJayne.
 Used2 like em both but they R scary #meangirl beeyoches.”

-The episode ended shortly after she made the accusation and fans will have to tune in next week to see how the other ladies react to the accusation.
-Plus, Lisa Rinna may have to explain where the accusation of cocaine comes from.
+The episode ended shortly after she made the accusation, and fans will have to tune in next week to see how the other ladies react to the accusation.
+Plus, Lisa Rinna might have to explain where the accusation of cocaine comes from.
 This isn’t the first time that cocaine has been brought up on a Real Housewives show.
 It was just last year that Dorinda Medley was accused of doing drugs by Sonja Morgan, as she said that “everyone knows” that Dorinda does drugs.
 She didn’t provide any evidence either, but it helped her case that Bethenny Frankel backed her up.
 No one seems to be backing Rinna up.

 A few Chicks hanging out on a junk boat in Hong Kong…….#RHOBH Tonight! ????????